 Welcome to the process page of artist Tilda Dalunde!
 Here I share parts of my art making process: material experiments, try-outs, thoughts, three-dimensional sketches and things like that.
-At the moment most pictures are part of the project "Outside Borders".
+At the moment most pictures are part of the project "Into the Absence of Ligt".
 For finished objects from previous projects, please visit tildadalunde.se

 When we emptied grandmother’s house 3 years ago, I saved some of her everyday-things.
 Keys, shoes, her cane, the hat that was hanging by the door.
 This summer I’ve made casts of some of them for the exhibition “In the periphery”, in Koster’s Sculpture Park at Sydkoster, an island on the west coast of Sweden.